Images of Juvenile Plantar Dermatosis (2)

 - Apply barrier creams containing dimethicone during the day.

-- Prescription-strength topical corticosteroid (cortisone) cream
+- Prescription-strength topical corticosteroid (cortisone) cream or tacrolimus ointment

-- Antihistamine pills, if itching is severe
+- An oral antihistamine if itching is severe

 - Treatments to help diminish sweating, such as aluminum chloride

 See your child’s medical professional if they have red, scaly feet that have not improved with self-care measures.
 If the child has cracks in the skin in addition to a foot rash, try to see the medical professional even sooner.